grcc-cis-openlab/web-applications/docs-src/pages/setting-up-ec2-tutorial.md

 ## Secure the Database Server and Install phpMyAdmin

 With the hard part out of the way, we can complete a few housekeeping tasks.
-We need to change some of the default MariaDB settings (to prevent unauthorized users from accessing our databases) and we'll install phpMyAdmin to give us a graphical user interface (GUI) for managing MariaDB.
+We need to change some of the default MariaDB settings (to prevent unauthorized users from accessing your databases) and we'll install phpMyAdmin to give you a graphical user interface (GUI) for managing MariaDB.

 ### Secure the Database